-49 Measures for preventing or reducing damage are as follows: in the case of an earthquake, introducing earthquake-resistant buildings and facilities, and introducing machinery and equipment, etc. that will not fall over; in the case of flood, changing the floors where equipment is installed; in the case of fire, general fire prevention measures; and in the case of terrorism, tighter security.
+Measures for preventing or reducing damage are as follows: in the case of an earthquake, introducing earthquake-resistant buildings and facilities, and introducing machinery and equipment, etc. that will not fall over; in the case of flood, changing the floors where equipment is installed; in the case of fire, general fire prevention measures; and in the case of terrorism, tighter security.

-50 In addition, the method of securing a site by an enterprise, and the method of using another company's site after business integration or merger with the company may be used.
+53 In addition, the method of securing a site by an enterprise, and the method of using another company's site after business integration or merger with the company may be used.

-51 In addition, the method of providing labor by switching from machinery or information systems to manual work may be used.
+54 In addition, the method of providing labor by switching from machinery or information systems to manual work may be used.

-Measures in the Event that the Head Office Suffers a Disaster 4.2.2.1
+4.2.2.1 Measures in the Event that the Head Office Suffers a Disaster

-In a site recovery strategy for the head office (or the site performing the core function for an enterprise), taking measures for reducing the damage arising from an anticipated incident for buildings and facilities is the fundamental strategy and is crucial for protecting the lives of employees, etc. However, it is essential to consider the case where the head office cannot be used due to damage, and as a substitution strategy to secure an alternative site which will not be affected by the same disaster.52
+In a site recovery strategy for the head office (or the site performing the core function for an enterprise), taking measures for reducing the damage arising from an anticipated incident for buildings and facilities is the fundamental strategy and is crucial for protecting the lives of employees, etc. However, it is essential to consider the case where the head office cannot be used due to damage, and as a substitution strategy to secure an alternative site which will not be affected by the same disaster.55

-The core functions of enterprises are performed by the response headquarters (including the management), finance department, accounting department,53 personnel department, public relations department and others.
+The core functions of enterprises are performed by the response headquarters (including the management), finance department, accounting department, 56 personnel department, public relations department and others.
 For these departments to function, it is necessary to secure management resources, including indispensable personnel and facilities.
-Therefore, it is necessary to establish a system for calling out personnel in an emergency and rapidly making decisions, to establish the chain of command (including a system of deputies),54 and to develop measures for securing communication methods, facilities for power generation, etc. and lifelines in particular.
+Therefore, it is necessary to secure a system or chain of command (including a proxy system) for emergency response and rapid decision-making and instruction, 57 and in particular, measures are needed to ensure communication means, facilities such as electricity, lifelines, to ensure timely and sufficient information sharing, and to establish a system for rapid decision-making and instruction online.
+58